 Research and International Outreach

-He is frequently an invited lecture in the United States and Internationally on these subjects.
+He is frequently invited to lecture in the United States and Internationally on these subjects.
 Another of his interests is helping patients in the developing world gain access to cutting edge varicose vein treatments.
 Furthermore, he often hosts vein surgeons from around the world who travel to learn vein treatment techniques at the Inovia Vein Treatment Centers.
-Dr. Jones is, therefore, on the forefront of evaluating the latest and most relevant minimally invasive vein treatment options for our vein patients.
-Finally, given his international stature as vein surgeon involved in cutting edge clinical research he is well poised to see the newest technologies.
+Dr. Jones is on the forefront of evaluating the latest and most relevant minimally invasive vein treatment options for our vein patients.
+Finally, given his international stature as a vein surgeon involved in cutting edge clinical research, he is well poised to see the newest technologies.
 For this reason he has traveled to Nicaragua with a team of international vein specialists to facilitate care.